php-fig/fig-standards/bylaws/004-psr-workflow.md

 give them objective information about both the chosen approach and any alternative approaches in order to make an informed decision.

-### 3.1 Summary
+### 3.1 Executive Summary

-The "too long, didn't read".
 Summarizes the purpose and big picture of the proposal, possibly with a few simple examples of how the author(s) imagine an implementation of the PSR to be used in practice.

 ### 3.2 Why Bother?